-Mother Nature’s gift to our homes is natural stone, with its rich colorations and exquisite texture.
+Mother Nature’s gift to your home is a natural stone, with its rich colorations and exquisite texture.
 However, this lovely, popular kitchen and bathroom countertop alternative is expensive, and despite its sturdiness, it has a delicate side.
 That is why it is critical to safeguard your investment by properly caring for marble.
-This article will show you how to clean marble countertops, remove stains, and protect the surfaces on a regular basis, but first you must accept a stone cold fact: marble, which is mostly comprised of calcium carbonate, is sensitive to acidic solutions.
+This article will show you how to clean marble countertops, remove stains, and protect the surfaces on a regular basis, but first, you need to accept a stone-cold fact: marble, which is mostly comprised of calcium carbonate, is sensitive to acidic solutions.

 This post may contain affiliate links.
 Full disclosure here.

 Another reason for marble’s appeal is its ease of maintenance.
 Simply avoid items containing acids, such as lemon juice and vinegar.
 Despite the fact that you may buy non-abrasive stone cleaner designed particularly for marble, read labels carefully to prevent harming your surface.
 Alternatively, you may save money by cleaning marble surfaces needing a mild, non-abrasive, pH neutral (non-acidic) soap combined with water.